RaviTeja-12/RaviTeja-12/README.md

 - 👋 Hi, I’m @RaviTeja-12
 - 👀 I’m interested in programming and stock market
-- 🌱 I’m currently a U.G student
+- 🌱 I’m currently a P.G student
-- 💞️ Single
 - 📫 How to reach me rtejapenumarthi@gmail.com

 <!---